Yauxali

-The maraakame (chanting and healing shaman) can represent Our Ancestors as they are: in the esoteric symbolism of votive objects like urute, votive arrows, and xucúrite, gourd bowls; nierikate, wooden disks decorated with yarn; and memuute or tepárite, standing or round sculptures in stone.
+Yauxali did not begin to lead ceremonial chants after some twenty years of uninterrupted discipline and pilgrimages.
+Many of his foot pilgrimages traced the entire path from the coast in the West to the eastern holy land of Wirikuta, as well as through the northern and southern sacred places.
+The mara'akame (chanting and healing shaman) can represent Our Ancestors as they are: in the esoteric symbolism of votive objects like urute, votive arrows, and xuk+rite, gourd bowls; nierikate, wooden disks decorated with yarn; and memuute or tepárite, standing or round sculptures in stone.
 Long, intimate experiences of the sacred allow the shaman to draw precisely from a great range of symbols to describe his visions in properly assembled ideographic compositions.

-Yauxali also began to make yarn paintings in 1978 as part of an effort to explain the role of Our Ancestors and of their symbols in Huichol sacred history.
-He became a rare exception among yarn painters: an expert maraakame who approached his work as a master of purely sacred art.
+Yauxali began to make wool yarn paintings in 1978 as part of an effort to explain the role of Our Ancestors and their iconography in Wixarika history.
+He became a rare exception among yarn painters: an expert mara’akame who approached his work as a master of purely sacred art.
 His output was sporadic, and his explanations were couched in esoteric shamanic vocabulary.
 The best of his art contains the same energy and sincere conviction of Guadalupe González’s finest pieces, as if a hidden magnetism guided his hands, and the artist allowed himself to become an impassioned intermediary for the messages of Our Ancestors.
 Yauxali’s greatest yarn paintings are meant for people initiated in Huichol culture, but their archetypal beauty breaks down cultural barriers with its universal appeal.

 • Portrait of Yauxali - Photograph ©Juan Negrín 1978 - 2018